k0retux/fuddly/docs/source/data_model.rst

     will be used as is.
 Otherwise, the additional keywords will be used to complement the description.
 Note that the *keyword* ``name`` should not be provided as it will be picked from the provided node.
+  - a python ``regular expression`` will represent a node that is terminal or non-terminal but only contains terminal ones (refer to :ref:`dm:pattern:regex`).

   Note that for defining a *function node* and not a generator node, you have to state the type attribute to ``MH.Leaf``.